joomla-projects/gsoc16_browser-automated-tests/README.md

 $ tests\codeception\vendor\bin\robo run:test
 ```

-Or you can manually run them using codecept command.
+####Or you can manually run them using codecept command

 Check the following example:

 **_Linux & Mac_**
 ```bash